 Age spots usually appear only on areas that have had prolonged ultraviolet light exposure over the years, such as your face or the back of your hands, says the Mayo Clinic.
 They can also appear more often in people who frequent tanning beds.
 The pigment in your skin (also known as the epidermis, as in “your epidermis is showing”) is produced by melanin.
 UV light accelerates melanin production and that’s why we get a tan when we’re out in the sun.
 (Well maybe you do, but I look more like a tomato after too much time in the sun.)
 Age spots occur in places where melanin production is concentrated on the skin.
 Besides UV exposure, just getting older can increase melanin production.

 There are a number of treatments for age spots.
 One way to get rid of them is through laser therapy, which kills the melanin-producing cells without damaging the skin’s surface.
 Laser therapy usually takes several sessions to work and then a few months for the spots to fade.

 Another option is dermabrasion, in which the top layer of the skin is essentially sanded down and new skin grows in its place.
-It ain’t comfortable but it usually works.
+It isn't comfortable but it typically is successful.
 Another option similar to dermabrasion is a chemical peel, in which an acid is applied to your skin to burn off the top layer.
 Also, not so fun, and you may have irritation after but it should do the trick.
-If none of these is your cup of tea, prescription bleaching creams may help to fade the appearance of the spots over several months.
+Dermatologists also may suggest chemical spot treatments, cryotherapy (freezing) or light therapy.